syuja/GreenPlumSetup/README.md

 You may wish to view [helpful commands](https://github.com/syuja/GreenPlumSetup/blob/master/docs/HelpfulCommands.md) as a reference, as you begin to use the Greenplum database and
 start adding datasets to it.

+Sample scripts for creating tables can be viewed [here](scripts/README.md).